Tuesday, 16 February 2016

 1881 Census Cambridge: Robert Smith 47 and wife Sarah Smith nee Symond

 By 1891 Robert Smith b1844 was described as a retired china dealer living at Hanley House, 179 Sturton St. Cambridge with his wife Sarah Smith 45 (b1846, Kirtling) and his widowed mother-in-law Elizabeth Symonds 77 (b1814 Withersfield, Cambridge).
-(Strangely his mother-in-law was listed as a 'Smith', and not 'Symonds'), but this was probably an error the part of the enumerator.
+(Strangely his mother-in-law was listed as a 'Smith', and not 'Symonds'), but this was probably an error on the part of the enumerator.
 In 1901 Robert Smith 57, retired china dealer and wife Sarah Smith 55 were living at the same address, but Sarah died soon after, in 1903.

 Cambridge Marriages 1905: Robert Smith married Phoebe Symonds